DerejeKitaw/Angular-Routing/01_simplerouting/README.md

         `git branch createcomponents`
         `git checkout createcomponents`
         `git push --set-upstream origin createcomponents`

         rename createcomponents to 02_createcomponents

         git branch -m createcomponents 02_createcomponents

+        If you want to rename a branch while pointed to any branch, do: `git branch -m <oldname> <newname>`

         git push --set-upstream origin 02_createcomponents

+        If you want to rename the current branch, you can do:

+        `git branch -m <newname> `

+        Rename createcomponents to 03_createNavigation
+            git checkout createcomponents
+            git branch -m